Highlights

 California Rural Legal Assistance

-California Rural Legal Assistance (CRLA) is a nonprofit public interest law firm that advocates for economic justice and human rights on behalf of California's rural poor.
-Each year, CRLA provides more than 40,000 low-income rural Californians with free legal assistance and a variety of community education and outreach programs—all designed to address the root causes of poverty.
+California Rural Legal Assistance (CRLA) is a nonprofit public-interest law firm that advocates for economic justice and human rights on behalf of California's rural poor.
+Each year, CRLA provides more than 40,000 low-income rural Californians with free legal assistance.
+It also provides a variety of community education and outreach programs designed to address the root causes of poverty.

-CRLA partners with CompassPoint, an established resource to nonprofits, to provide Executive Director 101 and Management 101 training to all grantees, and also facilitates peer support groups in connection with another Community Leadership Project intermediary, Immigrant Legal Resource Center.
-Through this activity, CRLA is creating a network among rural nonprofits that are hungry to gain new skills.
-Through a tailored approach and collaboration with partners, CRLA’s nine grantees benefit from financial resources as well as access to the management, planning and legal training often missing in the development of small nonprofits serving low-income people and communities of color.
+During Phase 1, CRLA partnered with CompassPoint, an established resource to nonprofits, to provide Executive Director 101 and Management 101 training to all grantees.
+It also facilitated peer support groups in connection with another Phase 1 intermediary, Immigrant Legal Resource Center.
+Through this activity, CRLA created a network among rural nonprofits that were hungry to gain new skills.
+Through a tailored approach and collaboration with partners, CRLA’s grantees benefited from financial resources and access to the management, planning and legal training often unavailable to small nonprofits serving low-income people and communities of color.

 Back to top